Little Pro on 2016-01-08 Views: Update:2019-11-16

 |Status||Substances and Limits|

 It shall be noted that above maximum concentration values apply to each homogeneous material rather than a product itself.
-Right now, the limits only apply to products listed in the catalogue of electrical and electronic products subject to compliance management, a catalogue which has not been published yet.
+Right now, the limits only apply to products listed in the catalogue of electrical and electronic products subject to compliance management.
 Non-listed EEE products or parts which contain certain hazardous substances exceeding above limits can still be sold in China.
 However, the affected products need to be marked.
 In addition, the names and content of the hazardous substances shall be disclosed.

 China RoHS 2 requires that all electronic and electrical products that are sold in the People’s Republic of China be marked with one of the following two logos depending on whether if they contain any hazardous substances exceeding official concentration limits.